sarah-murray/8.NLTK/README.md

 # 8.NLTK
-Natural language processing of "The Waste Land" by T. S. Elliot.
+Natural language processing of "The Waste Land" by T. S. Eliot.

 Geocodes proper nouns to find existing places and return address, latitude, and longitude.